squirrelnest/talking-dead/README.md

 ## Summary

-Infinite-scrolling, responsive, touch-enabled message viewer app made with React and create-react-app.
-Made for mobile and desktop.
+Read garbled messages from beyond the grave with this responsive, infinite-scrolling, touch-enabled message viewer app made for mobile and desktop.

 ## Dependencies